Tutorial: Circuit-based Electromagnetic Transient Simulation: Equivalent Circuit Approach for EMT Simulations

 \textbf{First, rather than} defining the ordinary differential equation (ODE) that captures the KCL constraint (sum of currents) at each node, we construct specialized symbolic stamps for each component in the network (e.g., resistance, inductance, etc.).
 Note that a stamp(s) here refers to term(s) that are to be added to the solution matrix.
 We use these stamps to implicitly construct the system matrix at each time tick.
 To do so, we parse through each circuit element in the network (for each time tick), and we add the stamps corresponding to this element in the solution matrix.
 Once completed, the matrix (completed by adding stamps from each component) will be equivalent to if we constructed the matrix by adding linearized nodal equations in each row.
 In this approach, rather than arduously constructing nodal equations for each node (imagine a circuit with million nodes), we only have to symbolically construct stamps for the number of types of circuit elements.
 Once that is done, all we need to do is add the stamps for each circuit element into the solution matrix.

-\textbf{Second circuit simulation trick} corresponds to the numerical integration of differential terms.
-Instead of applying numerical integration to all nodal ODE equations, we develop and use companion circuits for time derivative elements (e.g., inductance and capacitance) in the network.
+\textbf{Second circuit simulation trick} pertains to simplifying the use of numerical integration of differential terms.
+Instead of applying numerical integration to all nodal ODE equations explicitly, we develop and use companion circuits for time derivative memory elements (e.g., inductance and capacitance) in the network.
+By applying these two tricks, the ECA approach, rather than tackling one nodal or loop equation at a time, builds modular circuits for various elements with embedded implicit symbolic linearization and discretization. \textbf{This allows us to focus on a limited number of types of power grid elements (generator, load, etc.) instead of millions of nodal or loop equations.}

 In ECA, with the two tricks, we follow the following steps sequentially to enable modular construction and solution of the system matrix at each time tick without ever having to define the complete set of nodal equations explicitly: